whyt1/Quoridor/readme.md

 4. **Build and Run:**
    - Choose your target platform and build the game.
    - Test the game locally or deploy it to your preferred platform.

-## How to Play

-- **Single Player:** Play against the AI, which will challenge you with its strategic barrier placement and movement.
-- **Multiplayer:** Invite a friend or join a random match online.
-Take turns placing barriers and moving your pawn until one player reaches the other side.

 ## Technical Details